aidanwhiteley/books/README.md

 This project started as I wanted a simple "microservice" to use when trying out frameworks such as Spring Cloud, Pivotal Cloud Foundy and AWS.

-Its developed a little further such that it is starting to provide some functionality that may actually be useful.
+It has developed a little further such that it is starting to provide some functionality that may actually be useful.

 So welcome to the "Cloudy Bookclub" microservice!